UBC-MDS/DSCI-532_2024_5_Estate_Track/reports/m1_proposal.md

 ## Section 4: App sketch and description

-The "HomeScope" dashboard is an analytical tool for the real estate market.It features multiple user interface elements such as dropdown menus for selecting Province and City (with a facility to select multiple cities), and sliders for adjusting Price Range.
+The "HomeScope" dashboard is an analytical tool for the real estate market.
+It features multiple user interface elements such as dropdown menus for selecting Province and City (with a facility to select multiple cities), and sliders for adjusting Price Range.
 There are also dropdowns for filtering by Number Of Baths and Beds.
-Data Visualization includes a map labeled "Latitude and Longitude by City" possibly representing property locations in cities.
-Horizontal bar chart for Average Price by City which shows the average property prices in different cities.A scatter chart titled "City, Price and Number_Beds" correlating prices with the number of bedrooms, and a bar chart comparing Median Income by Province and City. for all the plots the presence of tooltips gives users additional information on the charts.
+Data Visualization includes a map labelled "Latitude and Longitude by City" possibly representing property locations in cities.
+Horizontal bar chart for Average Price by City shows the average property prices in different cities.
+A scatter chart titled "City, Price and Number_Beds" correlating prices with the number of bedrooms, and a bar chart comparing Median Income by Province and City.
+For all the plots the presence of tooltips gives users additional information on the charts.

 ![sketch](../img/HomeScope.png)

-Overall, the dashboard seems to be designed to give real estate professionals or potential buyers a comprehensive overview of the housing market, with interactive elements that allow for a customized data exploration experience.
+Overall, the dashboard is designed to give real estate professionals or potential buyers a comprehensive overview of the housing market, with interactive elements that allow for a customized data exploration experience.